casualsnek/cassowary/docs/1-virt-manager.md

 ### Making network available with AppArmor enabled

-On some Linux distribution if AppArmor is enabled it is necessary to modify the file `/etc/apparmor.d/usr.sbin.dnsmasq`, or eventually a file with the same name located in the AppArmor's `local` folder, to be able to connect to the network or virt-manager will throw a segmentation fault.
+On some Linux distribution if AppArmor is enabled it is necessary to modify the file `/etc/apparmor.d/usr.sbin.dnsmasq` to be able to connect to the network or virt-manager will throw a segmentation fault.

 If you can't find the `dnsmasq` profile, be sure to install every additional packages regarding AppArmor profiles.
 If you can't still find the `dnsmasq` profile, you can always download it from from [AppArmor gitlab](https://gitlab.com/apparmor/apparmor/-/blob/master/profiles/apparmor.d/usr.sbin.dnsmasq) and copy it to the right location: